cevo-public/Grapevine-SARS-CoV-2-Introduction-Analysis/README.md

 │   ├─02- config.yml
 ```

-- The files (01) is the reference genome which can be downloaded from https://www.ncbi.nlm.nih.gov/nuccore/MN908947
+- The file (01) is the reference genome which can be downloaded from https://www.ncbi.nlm.nih.gov/nuccore/MN908947
+- The file (02) is a configuration file giving database connection info.
+See template in `example_workdir/input/config.yml`

 ### Required Programs